Project case study

 I --> F

-This workflow creates a clear route from initial identification to documented control.
+This workflow creates a clear route from initial hazard identification to documented control.

 Product Design Principles